Article image

 The first and most important document for the driver’s test is proof of your identity.
 You will be asked to present valid photo identification.
 Some of the documents that can be used for this purpose include:

-Depending upon the DMV transaction in question, at times you might be asked to present more than one identification-related document.
+Depending upon the DVSA transaction in question, at times you might be asked to present more than one identification-related document.
 So, it is a good idea to visit the official website before visiting the office.

 Proof Of Your Residency